-- 6.17 The borough, as a whole, is deficient in public open space and publically accessible open space.
+- 6.18 The borough as a whole is deficient in open space and publically accessible open space.
 New and improved space is required to continue serve the growing population in Tower Hamlets.
-In accordance with the Core Strategy, the Council will seek to deliver a network of open space through maximising opportunities for new publically accessible open space and connection to the Green Grid. - 6.18 The Tower Hamlets Open Space Strategy 2006 established a local minimum standard for open space provision of 1.2 hectares per 1,000 population (developed from National Playing Fields Association (NPFA) benchmark standards) and resists any net loss of open space.
-An increase in population caused by new development will result in additional pressure being placed upon the existing areas of public open space, and publically accessible open space, and new development will be required to ensure the impact of any increase in population on the existing open space is minimised.
+In accordance with the Core Strategy, the Council will seek to deliver a network of open space through maximising opportunities for new publically accessible open space and connection to the Green Grid. - 6.19 The Tower Hamlets Open Space Strategy 2006 established a local minimum standard for open space provision of 1.2 hectares per 1,000 population (developed from National Playing Fields Association (NPFA) benchmark standards) and resists any net loss of open space.
+An increase in population caused by new development, will result in additional pressure being placed upon the existing areas of public open space, and publically accessible open space, and new development will be required to ensure the impact of population increase on the existing areas space is minimised.

-On all sites not allocated to provide new Local Parks, the Council will look to ensure provision of open space as part of a development proposal in accordance with Core Strategy and Managing Development Document policy.
-Site specific public realm improvements, including safeguarded public access will also be secured through S106 Agreement.
+On all sites not allocated to provide new Local Parks, the Council will look to maximise the provision of open space as part of a development proposal in accordance with Core Strategy and Managing Development DPD policy.